Bauhaus on the Grid: Geometric Racing Art for the Modern Wall

 Design history you can live with

 Part of the quiet pleasure of the Geometric Bauhaus racer is that it carries a whole lineage with it.
-The principles behind it — clarity, primary color, form following function — reshaped architecture, furniture, typography and product design across the entire twentieth century, and they still underpin the clean interfaces and considered objects we use every day.
-Hanging this piece is a small nod to that history.
+The principles behind it — clarity, primary color, form following function — reshaped architecture, furniture, typography and product design across the entire twentieth century, and they still underpin the clean interfaces and considered objects you use every single day.
+Hanging this piece is a small, knowing nod to that history.

 That depth is exactly what gives the design its staying power.
-It will not look dated next year, because it was never chasing a trend in the first place; it is built on ideas that have already lasted a hundred years.
-Pair it with mid-century furniture, a few primary-toned accents and plenty of clean negative space, and it becomes the quiet, confident centerpiece of a room that clearly belongs to someone with an eye.
+It will not look dated next year, because it was never chasing a trend in the first place; it is built on ideas that have already lasted a hundred years and show no sign of tiring.
+Surround it with mid-century furniture, a few primary-toned accents and plenty of clean negative space, and it becomes the calm, confident centerpiece of a room that clearly belongs to someone with an eye — and a story to tell about why it is there.

 Shop “Art Deco Racing Grand Prix Racer Golden Speed Art” on Redbubble →